 Latest procurement news

-The timeline for procurement of work packages is listed below.
-This table lists the dates a tender was released or is intended to be released.
-It will be updated as dates are achieved and confirmed.
+The timeline for procurement of Work Packages is listed below.
+It will be updated as dates are achieved and/or confirmed.

 C3 Stations and Tunnels